mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 **Question**: Roshi, is the difference between the second and the third, then, that the second one, there is a goal, and the third, there is in a sense no goal?

 **Katagiri**: The goal in third type of zazen is broad.
 It's really broad.
-That goal is not open to him, his practice, and also to others practice.
+That goal is not [sic] open to him, his practice, and also to others practice.

 **Same person**: It's *not* open?

 **Katagiri**: It is open to everybody.
 Everybody's goal.
 And also, it's open to not only the present, but also past, present, and future, for long range.
 The goal is extended through the three times.
 So it's huge.

-That's why we cannot get such a huge goal: because it's too big. *[he chuckles]* But, we are such a huge goal.
+That's why we cannot get such a huge goal: because it's too big. *[he chuckles]* But, we *are* such a huge goal.
 So, how can I say [it]?
 Let's [say?] that ... a huge goal blooms with your life.
 How?
 Making arrangement of environment.

 So finally, [the] third type of zazen doesn't have a goal.
 We can say so.
 But it doesn't mean no goal.
 There is a goal, but that goal is broad, huge.
 But [in the] second type of zazen, goal is limited by individual views and thoughts.
 So, according to his life, of course, his task, his business, is [to] succeed.
 But I don't know whether it is good for others.
 So finally, he doesn't know what to do next.